mmebsout/docker_mizarwidget_datacube_and_server/DockerHub_Readme.md

 With this docker inage you'll be able to tryout the DataCube plugin in the MizarWidget context.
 If you only want to try Datacube we suggest you use the [datacube-and-server](https://hub.docker.com/r/idocias/datacube-and-server) docker image instead.

-It also creates the default folders for .fits and .nc files and downloads the cube 1342228703_M17-2_SPIRE-FTS_15.0.3244_HR_SLW_gridding_cube.fits from [HERSCHEL](http://idoc-herschel.ias.u-psud.fr/sitools/client-user/Herschel/project-index.html).
+It also creates the default folders for .fits and .nc files and downloads the cube HH_IR_int-2_1342228508_L2_red_145.52_OI3P0-3P1_ProjectedCube.fits from [HERSCHEL](http://idoc-herschel.ias.u-psud.fr/sitools/client-user/Herschel/project-index.html).

 These folders can be replaced with a host one using the -v option to bind-mount one to /data as written in the following script that you can use to run a container.

 ## Running the docker container

-Download an run the script [run.sh](https://github.com/mmebsout/docker_mizarwidget_datacube_and_server/blob/master/run.sh) from the docker_mizarwidget_datacube_and_server repository.
+Download and run the script [run.sh](https://github.com/mmebsout/docker_mizarwidget_datacube_and_server/blob/master/run.sh) from the docker_mizarwidget_datacube_and_server repository.

 This script will create a local folder that can host your cubes to be viewed in the app and run a new container from this image.